mikedaltonmtl/scheduler/README.md

 ## Running the Scheduler-Api Server

-In order for the Scheduler App to run, you will also need to install and run the Scheduler-api server.
+In order for the Scheduler App to run, you will also need to install and run the Scheduler-Api server.
 Instruction can be found in the README.md file of the Scheduler-Api GitHub repoistory below:

 [scheduler-api server](https://github.com/lighthouse-labs/scheduler-api)

-Note that the api server needs to run as a separate process in another terminal.
+Note that the API server needs to run as a separate process in another terminal.

 ## Running Webpack Development Server